seanieb/seanieb.github.io/README.md

 ## About
 ### 🇮🇪👨‍💻⛵️🛶🥃🏔
 Sean, often called Seanie, originally from a farm 🚜 in County Tipperary, Ireland 🇮🇪.
-I started in computer science at NUI Galway.
-Dropped out of a PhD program.
-Worked as white water Safety Kayaker 🛶 and Raft Guide on the Ottawa River 🇨🇦.
-Kayaking and coding became my twin passions during university, shaping my life ever since.
+I have a degree in computer science, and later dropped out of a PhD program to pursue a different path.
+I worked as a white water Safety Kayaker 🛶 and Raft Guide on the Ottawa River 🇨🇦, where kayaking and coding became my twin passions that have shaped my life ever since.

-My professional journey has taken me to Digg 👨‍💻, Dropbox 🔐, Patreon 🔐, and Truework 🔐 in California 🇺🇸, as well as companies in Ireland 🇮🇪 and Canada 🇨🇦.
-As Head of Security at Patreon and Truework, I took on the challenge of building security programs amidst hyper growth 📈.
-My work spans cybersecurity, cryptography, software & infrastucture engineering, hiring, risk planning, compliance and more.
-Each oft these companies had about 30-50 folks 👨🏽‍💻👩🏿‍💻👩‍💻 when I started and where in hyper growth 📈.
-Since then I've consulted for a number of companies both large and small.
+My professional journey has taken me from Ireland 🇮🇪 and Canada 🇨🇦 to California 🇺🇸, where I've worked at Digg 👨‍💻, Dropbox 🔐, Patreon 🔐, and Truework 🔐.
+As security lead at both Patreon and Truework, I took on the challenge of building security programs during periods of hyper growth 📈.
+My work spans cybersecurity, cryptography, software & infrastructure engineering, hiring, risk planning, and compliance.

+Each of these companies had about 30-50 people 👨🏽‍💻👩🏿‍💻👩‍💻 when I started and were experiencing rapid expansion.
+Since then, I've consulted for a number of companies both large and small, helping them navigate security challenges at various stages of growth.

 ## Projects
 - 🛡️ [AuthDuty](https://authduty.com)